emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

             Outputs
 ```

-## Building and Installing with Nix
+## Building and Installing with the Nix Package Manager

 ### Derivation Creating Expressions
-To build the library and program with Nix, we create a 'default.nix' file in each project root.
+To build the library and program with the Nix Package Manager, we create a 'default.nix' file in each project root.
 This file contains an expression that defines a function that returns a Derivation[^derivationreturningfunction].
-That Derivation contains all the information Nix needs to build the project.
+That Derivation contains all the information the Nix Package Manager needs to build the project.

 Here is the `default.nix`{:.language-shell .highlight} that builds the program:
 ```nix